joncooknmsu/MiniC-iterative-compiler-project/README.md

 having its own branch, and a set of branches for each output language.
 The current output languages are X86-64 and RISC-V assembly code.

+## Iteration 1

+Iteration 1 is simple and is intended to be able to compile a Hello World program; its grammar can take multiple statements and so it can compile programs with multiple print calls.